benwhalley/just-enough-r/docs/summarising-data.md

-## A generalised approach: Split, apply, combine {- #split-apply-combine}
+## A generalised approach {-}

+#### The 'split, apply, combine' model {- #split-apply-combine}

 The `dplyr::` package, and especially the `summarise()` function provides a generalised way to create dataframes of frequencies and other summary statistics, grouped and sorted however we like.

 For example, let's say we want the mean of some of our variables across the whole dataframe: